Lake St. Martin

+Water control structures and flooding operations history

 Fairford River Control Structure

 Natural flows of water are modified and fluctuated to serve development interests.
-In 1961 the construction of the Fairford Water Control Structure was finished.
-(Manitoba Infrastructure, nd), after expanding the channel to increase flow in the Fairford River.
-The Fairford River connects Lake Manitoba to Lake St. Martin with the water control structure allowing the Province to regulate water levels in Lake Manitoba (Ahmed et al., 2019) and flood Lake St. Martin.
-This resulted in a loss of Indigenous reserve land in Lake St. Martin (Ahmed et al., 2019).
-The water dam on Fairford River changed the shape of the Lake and changed the Lake into a reservoir (Ballard, 2012).
-Lake St. Martin is negatively impacted by the Fairford Water Control Structure as the water levels are either artificially high or low depending on the rainy or drought conditions(Ahmed, et al., 2019).
+In 1961, the construction of the Fairford Water Control Structure was finished.
+The Fairford River connects Lake Manitoba to Lake St. Martin with the water control structure allowing the Province to regulate water levels in Lake Manitoba and flood Lake St. Martin.
+This resulted in a loss of Indian reserve land in Lake St. Martin.

+The water dam on Fairford River changed the shape of the Lake and changed the Lake into a reservoir.
+Lake St. Martin is negatively impacted by the Fairford Water Control Structure as the water levels are either artificially high or low depending on the rainy or drought conditions (Ahmed, et al., 2019).

 Portage Diversion

 In 1970 the Portage Diversion was constructed on the Assiniboine River that brought more water to Lake St. Martin via Lake Manitoba.
 This Portage Diversion brought water from the Assiniboine River to an entirely different watershed through digging a 29 km long channel to Lake Manitoba.
 This Portage Diversion was designed to protect Winnipeg and Portage la Prairie from flooding.
 By diverting water from population centers to Lake St. Martin, the population at risk was changed (Manitoba Infrastructure, nd).
-This increased water sent from Assiniboine River created even larger water flowing to Lake St. Martin, which caused more land loss (Ahmed et al., 2019) .In Lake St. Martin, agricultural land was transformed into marshland (Schertow et. al., 2012).
+This increased water sent from Assiniboine River created even larger water flowing to Lake St. Martin, which caused more land loss.

+In Lake St. Martin, agricultural land was transformed into marshland (Schertow et al., 2012).
 Further, the ecosystem was changed and natural cycles for water disrupted.
 These disruptions decrease fish population and influence the surrounding settlements of Lake St. Martin (AAE Tech Services Inc. et al., 2016).